-Respected credentials.
-Health care programs at NIC are wellrespected in the communities we serve, and graduates are in high demand.
-With NIC's high-quality instruction, small class sizes, and dedication to student success, graduates are able to achieve the high standards required to work in this demanding profession.

-Former student tell us.
-"The HSRCA program gives participants life skills for fulfilling, high-demand career in seniors' care.
-Within a few months of graduating you are absorbed into a team of workers providing life-quality and care to the elderly, a generation who gave so much to ensure our freedom.
+- Respected credentials.
+Health care programs at NIC are well-respected in the communities we serve, and graduates are in high demand.
+With NIC's high-quality instruction, small class sizes, and dedication to student success, graduates are able to achieve the high standards required to work in this demanding profession. - Former students tell us: "The HCA program gives participants life skills for fulfilling, high-demand careers in seniors' care.
+Within a few months of graduating you are absorbed into a team of workers providing lifequality and care to the elderly, a generation who gave so much to ensure our freedom.
 It is also the first rung in a ladder which can lead to other roles in the nursing field, such as programming, LPN, RN and nurse-practitioner."

-The dual Home Support/Resident Care (HS/RCA) certificate is designed to prepare students for work as front-line care providers and members of a healthcare team who receive direction and supervision from other health professionals such as Licensed Practical Nurses and Registered Nurses.
+The Health Care Assistant (HCA) certificate is designed to prepare students for work as front-line care providers and members of a healthcare team who receive direction and supervision from other health professionals such as Licensed Practical Nurses and Registered Nurses.
 Students are provided with opportunities to develop the basic knowledge, skills, and attitudes necessary to provide assistance to individuals in the community or in care facilities.
-Graduates are prepared to provide care to older adults experiencing diverse, often complex health and illness needs.
+Graduates are prepared to provide care to older adults experiencing diverse and often complex health and illness needs.

-At present, NIC delivers the Home Support Resident Care Attendant Program in two different ways.
-In Port Alberni, student enter in the fall and complete the program over 40 weeks (60% workload and eligible for funding), while in the Comox Valley, students can enter at two times, September and January, and complete the program over 23 weeks.
-Both of the offerings have classroom and practice experience components.
+All of the offerings have classroom and practice experience components.
 Students participate in a range of activities, working with each other and with the instructor to master essential skills.
 The classroom is seen as a microcosm of the workplace, where students learn skills and behaviours that will carry them effectively into the work force.

-Practice experiences occur outside of the college setting.
+Clinical practice experiences occur outside of the college setting.
 During the community component of the practice experience, students participate in services that are designed to meet the health needs of older adults such as home support.
 During the complex care facility component, students work in older adult residential care centers.
 Students will have two clinical courses in residential care with the goal of gradually building on their novice care skills.
-At the end of the program, successful graduates will be able to competently carry out the roles and responsibilities of a home support resident care attendant.
+At the end of the program, successful graduates will be able to competently carry out the roles and responsibilities of a Health Care Assistant.